-ANNUAL CASH INCENTIVE BONUS -- Mr. McGrath earned a cash incentive bonus of \$167,910 for 1994 (52% of his salary).
-This bonus was calculated as a function of the extent to which the Company achieved its goal for pre-tax profits in 1994, in accordance with the formula which had been established by the Executive Compensation Committee.
+ANNUAL CASH INCENTIVE BONUS -- Mr. McGrath earned a cash incentive bonus of \$201,449 for 1996 (60% of his base salary).
+This bonus was calculated as a function of the extent to which the Company achieved its goal for pre-tax profits in 1996 in accordance with the formula which had been established by the Executive Compensation Committee early in that year.

-LONG-TERM STOCK OWNERSHIP INCENTIVES -- Mr. McGrath has not participated in any of the various long-term stock ownership incentive plans offered by the Company to its officers and employees (except that, as an employee, he has participated in the Company's Employee Stock Ownership Plan ("ESOP") on the same basis as other employees).
-The Board of Directors believes that Mr. McGrath's existing ownership of a substantial portion of the Company's Common Stock has been sufficient to provide the incentive and alignment of interest with the Company's other shareholders that are the goals of the Company's long-term stock ownership incentive plans.
+LONG-TERM STOCK OWNERSHIP INCENTIVES -- Mr. McGrath did not participate in any of the various long-term stock ownership incentive plans offered by the Company to its officers and employees (except that, as an employee, he has participated in the Company's Employee Stock Ownership Plan ("ESOP") on the same basis as other employees).